demystifyfp/demystifyfp/content/fsharp/series/fstweet/fetching-followers-and-following-users.md

   // ...
 ```

 I just noticed that the name `mapUser` misleading.
-So, rename it to `mapUserEntity` to clearly communicate what it does.
+So, rename it to `mapUserEntity` to communicate what it does.

 ```diff
 module Persistence =